Perth Mint Bullion

 The Perth Mint

 The Perth Mint was established in 1899, primarily to mint Australian gold into British sovereigns, a role which it fulfilled until 1931.
 As such, it is Australia's oldest mint still producing bullion coins.
+It is one of the world's most active mints in both bullion and collectors coins, producing gold, silver, and platinum coins for its native Australia, and other countries.

 Gold Bullion Coins